 Pregnancy Costs You Should Expect

-During the first and second trimester you’ll have monthly check-ups with your doctor to check your weight, blood pressure and urine sample.
+During the first and second trimester, you’ll have monthly check-ups with your doctor to check your weight, blood pressure and urine sample.
 These are typically subject to co-pay for those on a PPO plan.
-If you are on a HDHP and haven’t met your deductible you will pay the full billed amount.
+If you are on an HDHP and haven’t met your deductible you will pay the full billed amount.

 Routine Lab Work